 A tourist attraction and public space, Trafalgar Square can be thought of like London’s common room.
-Named for the Battle of Trafalgar the Square is now a site for celebrations, protests, events and art, the Square has been sitting in the heart of Westminster since the 1800’s.
+Named for the Battle of Trafalgar the Square is now a site for celebrations, protests, events, and art, the Square has been sitting in the heart of Westminster since the 1800’s.
 And it’s a free attraction.
 Hours: The Square is open to the public 24 hours a day – but may be closed when setting up and taking down various events.
 Trafalgar Square is a stop on our guided Westminster Tour, our London in a Day Tour as well as our GPS-enabled anytime audio tour.

 How to Get To Trafalgar Square